rparnas/ry-docs/README.md

 # Ry Docs
-Guides, notes and standards for software development.
+Guides, notes and, standards for software development.